Mutations

 Findings

 This variant is predicted to eliminate APOE expression and may reduce Alzheimer’s disease risk when it is on the same chromosome as the major AD risk allele C130R (APOE4).
-As reported in a preprint, three cognitively healthy elderly heterozygotes were identified in a search for loss-of-function variants of APOE (Chemparathy et al., 2023, Aug conference news 2023).
-The search included 36,362 whole genomes and 20,504 whole exomes from the National Institute on Aging Genetics of Alzheimer’s Disease Data Storage Site (NIAGADS).
+In a search for loss-of-function variants of APOE, four cognitively healthy elderly heterozygotes were identified (Chemparathy et al., 2024, Aug conference news 2023).
+The search included whole-genome and whole-exome sequencing data from 20,856 AD cases and 26,605 older controls in the Alzheimer’s Disease Sequencing Project (ADSP), 448,049 whole-exomes from the UK Biobank, and 478 whole-exomes from the HEX dataset.

 Two of the W5Ter heterozygotes were men and had an APOE3/E4 genotype, with the W5Ter variant in phase with APOE4.
-One was cognitively healthy until his death at 90+ years.
+One was cognitively healthy until his death at 90 years of age.
 Post-mortem analysis of his brain revealed no appreciable Aβ pathology, no cerebral amyloid angiopathy, and only moderate hyperphosphorylated tau pathology (Braak stage IV of VI).
 This pattern of no plaques with some tangles suggested primary age-related tauopathy (PART) (Nov 2014 news), making him a neuropathological outlier among age matched APOE3/E4 individuals.
-The other carrier of W5Ter in phase with APOE4 was cognitively normal at age 79 and had normal cerebrospinal fluid levels of Aβ and tau, in contrast to the approximately two thirds of APOE3/E4 carriers who have pathological Aβ levels by age 75, often accompanied by mild cognitive impairment or AD.
-A third carrier of W5Ter was an 85–89-year-old woman homozygous for APOE3.
-She too was cognitively healthy.
+The other carrier of W5Ter in phase with APOE4 was cognitively normal at age 79 and, at age 76, had normal cerebrospinal fluid levels of Aβ and tau in contrast to the approximately two thirds of APOE3/E4 carriers who have pathological Aβ levels by age 75, often accompanied by mild cognitive impairment or AD.

 Together with data from heterozygotic carriers of other APOE loss-of-function mutations—L8Ter, Q39Ter, and g.45408560_45410359del—these findings support APOE4 knockdown as a potentially safe and effective therapeutic option.